-The 442nd Signal Battalion, assigned under the 15th Signal Brigade, serves as one of the U.S. Army's premier Signal leader and information technology education institutions.
+The 442nd Signal Battalion, assigned under the United States Army Signal School, 15th Signal Brigade, serves as one of the United States.
+Army's premier Signal leader and information technology education institutions.
 Its mission is to develop Signal leaders and provide related functional training to officers, warrant officers, noncommissioned officers and civilians from the U.S. Army, other services and the international community.
-Consisting of the Leader College, Cyber College, and Forward Operating Base (FOB) Ready, the "Ready" Battalion provides state of the art training and education to students in residence via distributed learning, mobile training teams, classroom settings, and real-world simulations.
+Consisting of the Leader Development College (LDC), Leader College for Network Operations (LCNO), and Forward Operating Base (FOB) Ready, the "Ready" Battalion provides state of the art training and education to students in residence via distributed learning, mobile training teams, classroom settings, and real-world simulations.

-The Leader College strives to develop lifelong learning programs and materials in support of programs of instruction, support combined arms doctrine and tactics training, provide command and control, administrative functions and logistic support for permanent party and student personnel, and to conduct professional development and mandatory training for permanent party personnel.
+The LDC strives to develop lifelong learning programs and materials in support of programs of instruction, support combined arms doctrine and tactics training, provide command and control, administrative functions and logistic support for permanent party and student personnel, and to conduct professional development and mandatory training for permanent party personnel.
 They also provide instruction as part of the Advanced Communication Elective for the Army's Command and General Staff Officers' College.
 The International Military Student Office is also part of the battalion.
-Companies within the battalion develop, manage and conduct approved programs of instruction for Branch 25 and other select technical courses for students from the Total Army, international allies and DoD civilians.
+Companies within the battalion develop, manage and conduct approved programs of instruction for Branch 25 and other select technical courses for students from the Total Army, international allies and Department of Defense (DoD) civilians.

-The Cyber College, with a highly dedicated staff of over 180 officers, warrant officers, noncommissioned officers, and civilians, trains and educates more than 3,800 Soldiers and civilians in information dissemination, network management, and information assurance in 46 distinct courses annually using relevant information technology services using fielded and state-of-the-art equipment.
+The LCNO, with a highly dedicated staff of over 180 officers, warrant officers, noncommissioned officers, and civilians, trains and educates more than 3,800 Soldiers and civilians in information dissemination, network management, and information assurance in 46 distinct courses annually using relevant information technology services using fielded and state-of-the-art equipment.

 Back To The Top